TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

          value / :ref:`stdwrap`

    Description
-         Returns false, if the content is not in the comma-separated list :ts:`.value`.
+         Returns true, if the content is in the comma-separated list :ts:`.value`.

          **Note:** The list in :ts:`value` may not have spaces between elements!